 If you recall, Wells Fargo created millions of fake accounts on behalf of their clients resulting in millions of dollars in fines and damages in the billions.

-When your fraudulent practices are so pervasive so as to become the subject of a Harvard study in fraudulent practices, you know you’ve been at it for a while.
+Unsurprisingly, when your fraudulent practices are so pervasive so as to become the subject of a Harvard study in fraudulent practices, you know you’ve been at it for a while.

 Ethan Wolff-Mann at Yahoo Finance did a chronological expose in Wells Fargo’s transgressions, detailing the following: